 - View our street and home (or your school) using maps.google.com .

 - Make a map of our street and the surrounding houses.

-- Sing 'The Continents Song' and review the names and locations of each continent, the names and locations of the four oceans, the equator, and the Northern and Southern hemispheres.
+- Sing 'The Continents Song' and review the names and locations of each continent, the names and locations of the five oceans, the equator, and the Northern and Southern hemispheres.

 - Read My Global Address by Tamara Nunn.

 - Complete your own 'Where I Live' booklet.